CoopersProjects/2024-TravelPlannerAPI/README.md

 `GET "/destination/read"`

 Function: Retrieves all exisiting destinations.
+Requires a JWT token.

 Response: Shows all current destinations.

 `GET "/destination/read/<int:id>"`

 Function: Retrieves a single existing location by ID.
+Requires a JWT token.

 Response: Shows existing trip with specified ID.
 If ID is not valid, return error.